What’s your brand?

 - Educators need to be aware that age restrictions may apply to platforms they currently use for educational purposes and to communicate with their school community.

-- The age restrictions are likely to apply to Facebook, Instagram, Kick, Reddit, Snapchat, Threads, TikTok, Twitch, X and YouTube, as well as other platforms.
+- Facebook, Instagram, Kick, Reddit, Snapchat, Threads, TikTok, Twitch, X and YouTube are required to take reasonable steps to prevent Australians under 16 from having accounts on their platforms.
 See the latest list.

 - Find out more about the exclusions for educational tools such as learning management systems.